fhumbertodf/dicionario/Textos01.md

 We draw a face on the pumpkin.
 We carve the face with a knife.
 Our Jack O'Lantern looks funny.
-We go trick or treating.
+We go trick-or-treating.
 We knock on the neighbor's door.
-We say, "trick-or-treat".
+We say, "trick or treat".
 Our neighbors give us candy.
 We say "Thanks".
 We go to many houses.